vivqu/vivqu.github.io/_posts/2018-09-03-womens-world-pt-2.md

 subtitle: "How the definition of family is radically different in matriarchal society."
 published: true
 source: true
+seo_description: "In the second part of the series, we learn about the family organization of the Mosuo, a matriarchal ethnic minority."
+tags: matriarchy mosuo women family
 ---
 <p class="source">
 (This article was originally published on Medium, click <a href="https://medium.com/@vivqu/the-family-future-is-female-6b38e3e00724" target="_blank">here</a> to read it there.)